CD8: Function

-The extracellular IgV-like domain of CD8-α interacts with the α3 portion of the Class I MHC molecule.
-This affinity keeps the T cell receptor of the cytotoxic T cell and the target cell bound closely together during antigen-specific activation.
-Cytotoxic T cells with CD8 surface protein are called CD8+ T cells.
-The main recognition site is a flexible loop at the α3 domain of an MHC molecule.
-This was discovered by doing mutational analyses.
-The flexible α3 domain is located between residues 223 and 229 in the genome.
-In addition to aiding with cytotoxic T cell antigen interactions the CD8 co-receptor also plays a role in T cell signaling.
-The cytoplasmic tails of the CD8 co-receptor interact with Lck (lymphocyte-specific protein tyrosine kinase).
+The interaction of the extracellular IgV-like domains of CD8 with the α3 portion of the Class I MHC molecule increases affinity for the T cell receptor of the cytotoxic T cell and the target cell such that they bound closely together during antigen-specific activation.
+In addition, CD8 co-receptor also plays a role in T cell signaling.
+The cytoplasmic tail of the CD8 co-receptor bind Lck (lymphocyte-specific protein tyrosine kinase) via common Cys4-Zn finger.
 Once the T cell receptor binds its specific antigen Lck phosphorylates the cytoplasmic CD3 and ζ-chains of the TCR complex which initiates a cascade of phosphorylation eventually leading to activation of transcription factors like NFAT, NF-κB, and AP-1 which affect the expression of certain genes.